zoirethl/zoirethl/README.md

 Feel free to explore my GitHub portfolio, where I showcase my progress and projects.

-If you'd like to discuss potential collaborations or just want to say hello, don't hesitate to reach out to me at zoirethl@gmail.com.
+If you'd like to discuss potential collaborations or just want to say hello, don't hesitate to reach out to me.

 Thanks for visiting my profile, and I look forward to connecting with you!<br><br>